 The Accounting Equation

 In accounting, debit and credit mean left and right, respectively.
 Abbreviated as "dr" and "cr," every transaction consists of two entries that balance each other.
 Debit and credit rules provide the framework for the balance sheet and income statement to work together and represent transactions accurately.
-Accountants make entries within the context of the accounting equation, assets = liabilities + stockholders' equity.
+Accountants make entries within the context of the accounting equation: assets = liabilities + stockholders' equity.
 Proper accounting requires the equation to always stay in balance.

 Assets include balance sheet items such as cash, accounts receivable and notes receivable, inventory, prepaid expenses, office supplies, machinery, equipment, cars, buildings and real estate.
 The rule for asset accounts says they must increase with a debit entry and decrease with a credit entry.
 The normal balance of an asset account is debit.
 The normal balance of any account is the entry type, debit or credit, which increases the account when recording transactions in the journal and posting to the company's ledger.
 For example, cash, an asset account, has a normal debit balance.
-If accountants see the cash account holding a negative balance, they check first for errors, then investigate whether the account is overdrawn.
+If accountants see the cash account holding a negative balance, they check first for errors and then investigate whether the account is overdrawn.

 Liabilities have opposite rules from asset accounts, since they reside on the other side of the accounting equation.
 Balance sheet liabilities include business debts and obligations such as accounts payable, notes payable, salaries payable, accrued expenses payable, sales tax payable, bonds payable and mortgages payable.
 To keep the accounting equation balanced, accountants record liability account increases in the opposite manner of asset accounts.
 Liability accounts have a normal credit balance – they increase with a credit entry.
 An abnormal, or debit balance, may indicate an overpayment on a bill or an accounting error.